ansible-community/antsibull-nox/docs/config-file.md

 * Action groups:
   This check makes sure that the modules you want are part of an action group, and that all modules in an action group use the corresponding docs fragment.

+* No trailing whitespace:
+  This check flags all trailing whitespace.

+* Avoid characters:
+  This check allows to flag specific characters / regular expressions in files.
+  For example, you can use this to flag tab characters, Windows newlines, curly quotes, and so on.

 The session is added with the `[sessions.extra_checks]` section in `antsibull-nox.toml`.
 It can be configured as follows: